PantalaLabs/BionicGlove/README.md

 </tr>
 <td>finger flick</td>
-<td>everytime a high acceleration is reached when opening or closing a finger, like a flick, you can trigger a callback</td>
+<td>everytime a high acceleration is reached when opening or closing a finger, like a flick, you can trigger a callback everytime a flick reaches a threshold</td>
 <td>value</td>
-<td>8 - one callback for each finger at opening or closing</td>
+<td>8 - one callback for each finger at opening or closing threshold</td>
 </tr>

 <tr>
 <td>finger limits</td>
-<td>configurable finger wide closed and/or opened limits</td>
+<td>everytime a finger reaches a position wide closed and/or opened, you can trigger a callback. the limits are configurable </td>
 <td>percentage</td>
 <td>8 - one callback for each finger at wide open or wide close</td>
 </tr>